DJSaunders1997/Calorie-Assistant/README.md

 - Backend Database used is now MongoDB for experience.
 MongoDB Atlas has a free tier with up to 500MB of storage.
 Will never fill that so feels like a good solution.

 - If there are PyAudio issues on Pi then follow this forum for fixes https://www.raspberrypi.org/forums/viewtopic.php?p=1242333

+Calories from the Pi are also displayed on the related Calorie Website https://github.com/DJSaunders1997/Calorie-Website

 Name Ideas: